12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 5. Use twice a week for consistent results.

 Tea tree oil contains a compound called terpinen-4-ol, which has been clinically shown to reduce fungal populations on the scalp.
 Studies have found that a 5% tea tree oil shampoo significantly reduces dandruff severity with regular use.
-It is one of the most science-backed home remedies for dandruff.
+It is one of the most science-backed natural dandruff remedies available.

 How to use: